 Ok, really the United States.
 The film highlights schools across the US and how the jiu-jitsu lifestyle is changing lives for the better.
 It’s a feel good film that shows people overcoming everything from bullying to abuse or even serious addiction.
 It’s the kind of movie you show your parents to calm them down about learning how to fight.

-3) Stuart Copper’s Mini-Docs
+Stuart Cooper’s Mini-Docs

-Stuart Copper has been making short films and trailers for years now.
+Stuart Cooper has been making short films and trailers for years now.
 Most of his videos are five to twenty minutes.
 They feature original footage that he takes while globetrotting.
 While he has yet to produce anything full length, you can easily get lost throwing on one of his playlists for an hour or two.

 Stuart is well connected and his videos are a whos-who of names including Marcelo Garcia, Craig Jones, and Nathan Orchard to name just a few.
 He’s also great at building drama and using music to make some already thrilling matches more epic.